valkey-io/valkey-doc/docs/reference/protocol-spec.md

 Aggregates, such as Arrays and Maps, can have varying numbers of sub-elements and nesting levels.

-The following table summarizes the RESP data types that Redis supports:
+The following table summarizes the RESP data types that Valkey supports:

 | RESP data type | Minimal protocol version | Category | First byte |
 | --- | --- | --- | --- |